-1. Biodegradable Bio-based Mulch Film - Biodegradable mulch was recently approved by the NOSB but did not specify a required percentage of biologically derived (i.e., bio-based) content.
-In 2015, NOP issued a Policy Memo that states that certifiers and material organizations should review biodegradable mulch film products to verify that all (100%) of the polymer feedstocks are bio-based.
+Biodegradable Bio-based Mulch Film

+Biodegradable mulch film was recommended in 2012 for addition to the National List by the NOSB but it did not specify a required percentage of biologically derived (i.e., bio-based) content.
+The NOP regulations require that all (100%) of the polymer feedstocks are bio-based.
 This requirement makes bio-based mulches unavailable to organic producers because petroleum-based polymers are present in these mulch films.
-In order to provide a recommendation to the NOP addressing the presence of petroleum-based polymers in these mulches, the answers to the following questions are important to develop more clarity on mulch films and possibly develop an additional annotation to address producer needs for biodegradable mulch films even if petroleum-based polymers are used:
+In order to provide a recommendation to the NOP addressing the presence of petroleum-based polymers in these mulches, the answers to the following questions are important to develop more clarity on mulch films and possibly develop an additional annotation to address producer needs for biodegradable mulch films even if petroleum-based polymers are used.
+Data from Europe, where BBMF mulches are allowed for organic production, may be particularly useful.

 - How rapidly do these mulches fully decompose, to what extent does cropping system, soil type, and climate mediate decomposition rates, and does the percentage of the polymers in the mulch film affect the decomposition rate? - Are there metabolites or breakdown products of these mulches that do not fully decompose?
 Do any of these mulches fully decompose? - Do breakdown byproducts influence the community ecology and ecosystem function of soils, plants, and the livestock that graze on crops grown in these soils? - As fragments degrade, do they pose a problem to terrestrial and aquatic wildlife?
-What are the environmental fates of micro- and nano-plastic fragments resulting from biodegradable mulch film degradation, and what hazards do they present to organisms that they interact with on the way to that fate? - Do the residues of these films accumulate after repeated use? - Are the testing protocols in place to insure decomposition standards?
+What are the environmental fates of micro- and nano-plastic fragments resulting from biodegradable mulch film degradation, and what hazards do they present to organisms that they interact with on the way to that fate? - Do the residues of these films accumulate after repeated use?

+• Are the testing protocols in place to insure decomposition standards?